7 Cheap Superfoods That Are Great for Heart Health

 4. Frozen Berries

 It is always the worst feeling to be strolling through the produce section looking for some yummy berries only to find that a small carton of raspberries is $8.
 Fortunately, you can actually get berries cheap if you explore other isles of the grocery store, for example, the frozen department.
 Frozen berries are actually more beneficial then you might think.
 Because they are frozen, all the nutrient goodness is stored better because they remain fresher for longer.
-Keep a solid amount of a variety of frozen berries in your freezer and reap the benefits for longer than you would with regular berries.
+Keep a solid amount of a variety of this superfoods, frozen berries in your freezer and reap the benefits for longer than you would with regular berries.
 One study found that women who eat more than three servings of blueberries or strawberries a week may have up to 34 percent lower risk of developing heart disease than those who don’t.

 Price: $3.79 for a 16-ounce bag